All Episodes

 I've loved all these other Rocky movies, but there's been a long hiatus now.

-I I I uh the it you you cover every demographic in this.
+You cover every demographic in this.

-It's for every it's a movie for everybody.
+It's a movie for everybody.

 Right, PG.

-He has a flame in his heart and I think a lot of the American male feels that way but society goes, nah, sorry you've had your you know you're up at bat and it's time to move on.
+But society goes, nah, sorry, you've had your, you know, you're up at bat, and it's time to move on.

-I go, well maybe you should move on when you're ready to move on.
+I go, well, maybe you should move on when you're ready to move on.

-Not not not just for men um you know in their late years toward retirement or middle age or what have you, but uh throughout but look you you I think you highlighted this uh one one of my favorite scenes because it's so poignant with the way the culture is today.
+Not just for men in their late years toward retirement or middle age or what have you, but throughout.

-Your son I don't want to give too much of this away but the conversation you have with your son when he begs you not to take this last fight.
+Your son, I don't want to give too much of this away, but the conversation you have with your son when he begs you not to take this last fight.

 Right.